lucavallin/hue-rs/README.md

-# A Rust Client for the Philips Hue API
+# Rust bindings for the Philips Hue API

-This API client (for version v2) was originaly generated from [openhue.io](https://www.openhue.io) with the [OpenAPI Generator](https://openapi-generator.tech) project.
+This API client, for the Philips Hue API v2, was originaly generated from [openhue.io](https://www.openhue.io) with the [OpenAPI Generator](https://openapi-generator.tech) project.

 ## Documentation for API Endpoints

-All URIs are relative to *<https://192.168.1.0>*

 Class | Method | HTTP request | Description
 ------------ | ------------- | ------------- | -------------